jowharshamshiri/ws/docs/refac-guide.md

 1. **Be Specific**: Use precise patterns to avoid unintended matches
 2. **Case Sensitivity**: Be aware of case-sensitive matching behavior
 3. **Escape Special Characters**: Quote strings with special characters
-4. **Test Patterns**: Use dry-run to verify pattern matching behavior
+4. **Test Patterns**: Use verbose mode to verify pattern matching behavior

 ### 📋 Workflow Integration
 1. **CI/CD Integration**: Use JSON output for automated workflows